 Parent Partner subs are called when a parent is unable to find a replacement, does not show up or can't serve at the last minute.
 Parent Partner subs receive hourly minimum wage for serving the entire day.
-Please notify the Family Engagement Coordinator.
+Parents must notify the Family Engagement Coordinator to reschedule their missed day.
+Please see the Infraction Policy for additional details on missed parent requirements.